EXPLORE THE REGION

 North Branch Potomac River

-The North Branch of the Potomac River runs along Keyser's northern edge, forming the WV/MD border.
 World-class smallmouth bass fishing, kayaking, canoeing, and bird watching.
-The river was instrumental in Mineral County's development.
 Contact North Branch Ventures for rentals and guided tours.

 County Park